quasarframework/icongenie/README.md

 ### Minify

-There are six different minification methods available (because it is possible that one or the other just won't build on your system).
-Using totally non-scientific tests, these are the results of this command that ran on a 3,2 GHz Quad-Core Intel Xeon:
+There are six different minification algorithms available (because it is possible that one or the other just won't build on your system).
+Using totally non-scientific tests, these are the results of this command that ran on a 3,2 GHz Quad-Core Intel Xeon with 16 GB of ram:

 `$ time node cli.js -p=spa -s=test/example-1240x1240.png -t=test/output -m="$minify" && du -sh test/output/spa`